 Special graphics can increase the cost of your helmet.
 If you're willing to forgo some style, you can save money.
 Extras like air vents and adjustable padding can also drive up the helmet cost.
 Even face shields, which seem standard today, add to the cost.

 Sometimes you can negotiate the helmet price if you are also buying a motorcycle.
 Many dealers recognize the advantage of keeping you as a satisfied customer for many years to come; perhaps they'll budge a little on the helmet price.

-There are three major categories of helmet styles:
+There are several major categories of helmet styles:

 The full-coverage style has a chin bar as part of the outer shell.
 This style offers the most protection from impact and penetration hazards―add a face shield, and you're protected from the neck up.

 You may opt for the open-face helmet; think of a more traditional look, with a chin strap and no face shield.
 This helmet has more coverage than a shorty, but without the face shield you give up protection from insects and wind.

 Shorty helmets are popular with many bikers because they resemble old-fashioned helmets.
 Although there is less coverage, this style still passes the DOT standard for impact and penetration protection.
 A shorty helmet must fit snugly enough to stay on during a crash.